lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-Let's see the top four models using head.
-We see from the AIC column that the models are all very similar, no matter what variable is included in the model.
-This may tell us a few things, mainly that these variables don't contribute substantially to improving model fit.
-So in this case, we could be fairly safe at using any of these models and still maintain a good model fit.
+Use head to see the top four models.
+The AIC column shows the models are all very similar.
+This tell us a few things, such as these variables may not contribute substantially to model fit.
+We could be fairly safe with using any of these models.

 ---